 References are a key part of your application and should not be left behind.
 References should be individuals that can comment on your work ethic, skills, and education.

-A Cooperative experience gives students hands-on, real-world training that coincides with classroom learning.
-Real world experience is essential for networking with employers, gaining valuable skills and potential job opportunities.
-Co-ops are compensated through the employers and students can earn college credit for participating.
-Students who are interested in a co-op must do the following:
+Experiential Learning gives students hands-on, real-world training that coincides with classroom learning.
+Real-world experience is essential for networking with employers and gaining valuable skills and potential job opportunities.
+Internships and other experiential learning opportunities may be compensated by the employers and students can earn college credit for participating.
+Experiential learning can be internships, job shadowing, practicums, service learning projects and many more!
+Students who are interested in completing their internships must do the following:

-The partnerships Marion Technical Colleges has with Marion and surrounding employers are essential for our student’s success.
+The partnerships Marion Technical College has with Marion and surrounding areas employers are essential for student success.
 The more we can work with you, the better chance of you finding skilled and qualified students and alumni to fill your job openings.
-We have a number of services to help in your job search process